 Human error in mistyping keywords, and the broad strokes of a Boolean search means that manual searching is way too long-winded for many talented sources – which is where tech in recruiting can make a difference.

 With the right AI, sourcing can be automated and accurate, with the entire open web scraped for relevant details, with no bias thanks to the data-driven algorithms.

-Machine learning offers the opportunity to be more efficient with initial searches, and more effective in ranking talent according to the important criteria.
+Machine learning offers the opportunity to be more efficient with initial searches, and more effective in ranking talent according to important criteria.